What is vitamin D

 - Vitamin D2 (ergocalciferol) is naturally present in certain plants.

-Vitamin D offers many health benefits.
+Vitamin D offers numerous health benefits.

-Strengthens bones and musclesBone
+Strengthens bones and musclesBones

-Vitamin D ensures proper absorption of calcium, an essential element for bones.
+Vitamin D ensures the proper absorption of calcium, an essential element for bones.
 In the presence of a vitamin D deficiency, the body cannot assimilate calcium from food and must take it from our bones.

 This can lead to the following pathologies: